Why Is Celtic Music So Relaxing?

 The Impact of Celtic Music on Modern Music Appreciation

-Have you noticed the different feelings that Celtic music inspires compared to contemporary songs?
-These represent two separate sounds.
-While modern music engages and entertains with its popular rhythms, Celtic music harbors a kind of depth that is rare to find.
+Have you felt the different feelings Celtic music gives you versus contemporary songs?
+They are two separate sounds.
+While modern music pulls you in and is fun with its popular beats, Celtic music holds a sort of feeling that is hard to find.

 Time travel.